Stability of non-proper functions: Applications

 \section{Applications}

 In this section we will give two applications of Theorem~\ref{T:suff condi stability}.
 We first give an explicit example of strongly but not infinitesimally stable function.
 As we noted in the introduction, we could not obtain such an example relying on known results.
-We then show that a Nash function with some mild assumption on its gradient is stable (Theorem~\ref{T:stability Nash func}).
+We then discuss stability of Nash functions, relating it with behavior of their gradients around the end of the source spaces.